 Popliteus tendonitis is an uncommon pathology that which often occurs in athletes and people with a history of other knee ligament injuries.
 The pathology involves popliteus muscle which is present on the posterolateral aspect of knee region.

-Popliteus muscle is key stabilizer the knee, and plays an important role in maintaining proper mechanics at the knee during walking, running, and climbing stairs.
+Popliteus muscle is key stabilizer of the knee, and plays an important role in maintaining proper mechanics at the knee during walking, running, and climbing stairs.

 The popliteus tendon runs deep to lateral collateral ligament and passes through a hiatus in the coronary ligament to attach to the femur.

 It rotates the tibia medially on the femur or femur laterally on the tibia depending on which one is fixed.
-It also works to withdraw the meniscus during flexion in some persons, and provides rotatory stability to the femur on the tibia
+It also works to withdraw the meniscus during flexion in some persons and provides rotatory stability to the femur on the tibia

-In addition popliteus also acts as secondary restraint in preventing posterior tibial translation on the femur.
+In addition, popliteus also acts as secondary restraint in preventing posterior tibial translation on the femur.

 It prevents posterior translation of the tibia on the femur.